blackrhinoabm/BlackRhino/tests/README_tests.md

     test_environment.environment__set_assets(["tests/environments/", "test_all_methods", "tests/log/"])
-        Tests whether we can set assets in the environment, and prints the original assets as above, and then prints the one after change, i.e. {'test': [0.05, 0.04, 0.03]}. test_environment.environment__str(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can set assets in the environment, and prints the original assets as above, and then prints the one after change, i.e. {'test': [0.05, 0.04, 0.03]}. test_environment.environment__get_shocks(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can get shocks of the system stored in the environment and prints the shocks as outlined in the config file in /tests/environment. test_environment.environment__set_shocks(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can set shocks of the system stored in the environment and prints the shocks as outlined in the config file in /tests/environment, then changes them to [1, 2, 'test'] and prints them again. test_environment.environment__add_shock(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether we can append shocks of the system stored in the environment and prints the shocks as outlined in the config file in /tests/environment, then adds to them [3, 4, 'test'] and prints them again. test_environment.environment__str(["tests/environments/", "test_all_methods", "tests/log/"])
         Tests whether __str__ function works properly, the printout can be checked against the config file in tests/environments/